Unique Continuation for the Magnetic Schr\"odinger Equation: Proofs of the main results

 \section{Proofs of the main results}

-\begin{proof}[Proof of Theorem~\ref{Thm:Main}] Suppose Assumption~\ref{A:1}, then the strong UCP holds for \eqref{SE2} by Theorem~\ref{Thm:adaptedK}.
-Next, we follow the proof of Theorem~1.2 given after Lemma~3.3 in Regbaoui \cite{Regbaoui} and Lemma~A.2 in Lammert \cite{Lammert2016}.
+\begin{proof}[Proof of Theorem~\ref{Thm:Main}] In the sequel let $D=3N$.
+By Assumption~\ref{A:1}, the strong UCP holds for \eqref{SE2} by Theorem~\ref{Thm:adaptedK}.
+Next, we follow the proof of Theorem~1.2 given after Lemma~3.3 in Regbaoui \cite{Regbaoui} and Lemma~A.2 in Lammert \cite{Lammert2018}.
 (Lemma~A.2 corresponds to setting $A=0$ here, and moreover we exploit $u\geq 0$ instead of the assumption $u(x_1,x_2)=u'(x_1-x_2)$.)
 We start by showing the following inverse Poincar\'e inequality for solutions of the Schr\"odinger equation:

-For an arbitrary point $x_0\in\mathbb R^D$ and $r\leq r_0$
+For an arbitrary point $x_0 =(x_{0;j})_{j=1}^N \in\mathbb R^D$ and $r\leq r_0$

-Here $C$ is a positive constant that depends on $r_0>0$, $v$ and $A$ (but is independent of $u\geq 0$).
+Here $C$ is a positive constant that depends on $r_0>0$, $v$, and $A$ (but is independent of $u\geq 0$).

-Choose $h \in C_0^\infty(B_{2r}(x_0))$ that satisfies $h(x) = 1$ if $|x-x_0|\leq r$, $h\leq 1$ for $|x-x_0|\leq 2r$ and $|\nabla h(x)| \leq 2r^{-1}$.
+Choose $h \in C_0^\infty(B_{2r}(x_0))$ that satisfies $h(x) = 1$ if $|x-x_0|\leq r$, $h\leq 1$ for $|x-x_0|\leq 2r$, and $|\nabla h(x)| \leq 2r^{-1}$.
 In the Schr\"odinger equation \eqref{SE3}, we choose $\varphi = h^2 \psi$ and move all terms except one to the right hand side so that

 We now bound each of the terms of the right hand side in \eqref{mainEq}.

 It is immediate that the first term is less or equal to $2 \Vert h \nabla \psi \Vert_2 \Vert \psi \nabla h \Vert_2$.
 Using the inequality $2ab \leq a^2/6 + 6 b^2$, we obtain an upper bound